-Can they provide tons of reviews for the specific magician who will performing at your party?
+Can they provide tons of written and video reviews for the specific magician who will performing at your party?
 If not, why not?
-Great entertainers get tons of reviews and they’re smart enough to make them readily available to prospective clients.
+Great entertainers get lots of reviews and they’re smart enough to make them readily available to prospective clients.

 5) Do you know who they really are?